Marine charged in Jan. 6 riot is arrested in N.Y. for selling forged vaccine cards to unvaccinated, including other military members

 As part of the alleged scam, nurse Steven Rodriguez, 27, saw patients who came to the clinic for vaccination appointments but who didn’t actually get shots.
-Rodriguez allegedly wasted doses of the lifesaving treatment by disposing vials of vaccine that would have been used had the shots been administered, according to the U.S. attorney’s office for the Eastern District of New York.
+Rodriguez allegedly wasted doses of the lifesaving treatment by disposing of vials of vaccine that would have been used had the shots been administered, according to the U.S. attorney’s office for the Eastern District of New York.

-Officials said Liu and Rodriguez, who live in Queens and Long Island, put countless people in danger by peddling real Centers for Disease Control and Prevention vaccination cards in the hands of people trying to hide their unvaccinated status — including Marines who were mandated to be vaccinated in September following a Defense Department mandate.
+Officials said Liu and Rodriguez, who live in Queens and Long Island, respectively, put countless people in danger by putting real Centers for Disease Control and Prevention vaccination cards in the hands of people trying to hide their unvaccinated status — including Marines who were required to be vaccinated by Nov.
+28 under a Defense Department mandate.

-“[Liu] has absolutely no regard for the safety of the community at a time when the virus was absolutely raging,” Assistant U.S. Attorney Adam Amir said at Liu’s arraignment on Thursday evening.
+“[Liu] has absolutely no regard for the safety of the community at a time when the virus was absolutely raging,” Assistant U.S. Attorney Adam Amir said at Liu’s arraignment Thursday evening.

-Amir requested that Liu, who had a GPS jammer device in his car when it was searched on Thursday, be held without bail on the grounds that he’s a flight risk and sophisticated with technology.
+Amir requested that Liu, who had a GPS-jamming device in his car when it was searched Thursday, be held without bail on the grounds that he is a flight risk and sophisticated with technology.
 He worked as a cyber network operator in the Marine Corps and was skilled enough to figure out how to avoid detection, the prosecutor said.

-U.S. Magistrate Judge Sanket J. Bulsara said what the conduct prosecutors described about Liu “makes me very upset, infuriated even,” but that he was giving him what should be his final chance to remain at liberty by setting a $250,000 bond that was secured by a property his stepfather provided for collateral.
+U.S. Magistrate Judge Sanket J. Bulsara said the conduct prosecutors accused Liu of “makes me very upset, infuriated even,” but that he was giving Liu what should be his final chance to remain at liberty by setting a $250,000 bond that was secured by a property his stepfather provided for collateral.

 Bulsara issued a stern warning to the defendant, who he said had flouted rules set by a court in Washington previously.
 He’s facing misdemeanor charges there stemming from the Capitol riot and had been given strict warnings not to commit other crimes while he was out on his own recognizance.

-“He thinks that in some ways this is one big joke … He basically is giving the middle finger, as far as I can tell, to three federal judges by not following their instructions” and through other conduct, Bulsara said.
+“He thinks that in some ways this is one big joke. … He basically is giving the middle finger, as far as I can tell, to three federal judges by not following their instructions” and through other conduct, Bulsara said.

 Liu will also be on strict home detention and must wear a GPS monitor so his location can be traced.

-Prosecutors said in court papers that Liu allegedly bragged about his forgery acumen in an encrypted message in September, boasting to the recipient that “you have no idea how many documents I faked in my [military] career.”
+Prosecutors said in court papers that Liu allegedly bragged about his forgery acumen in an encrypted message in September, telling the recipient that “you have no idea how many documents I faked in my [military] career.”

 In another message he seemed to refer to Rodriguez as “my buddy who will destroy a vial, scan your ID, and give you a band-aid.”